keithlegg/pyrender/README.md

 This was fun to write, but it is a dead project.
-See my pyrender2 for the latest and better rewrite.

 # pyrender
  -3D renderer (wireframe and scanline)